tribalwarshelp/dataupdater/README.md

 RUN_ON_INIT=true|false
 LOG_DB_QUERIES=true|false

-WORKER_LIMIT=1 #how many servers should update at the same time
+WORKER_LIMIT=1
 ```

 ### Prerequisites

 1. Golang
-2. PostgreSQL database
+2. PostgreSQL
+3. Redis

 ### Installing

 1. Clone this repo.
 2. Navigate to the directory where you have cloned this repo.
-3. Set the required env variables directly in your system or create .env.development file.
+3. Set the required env variables directly in your system or create .env.local file.
 4. go run main.go